vighneshiyer/spec-mining/README.md

     - How many specs were mined, how did the spec merging evolve the mined specs as more VCDs were added?
     - How many of each spec type were mined?
     - How many specs resided in each module?
+- Show diagrams of the automata that are used for mining (annotated from the SPOT emitted version)
+- Show examples of support
+- Show the merging algorithm